webpack/react-starter/NOTES/HowStuffWorks.md

 ## How the routes work.
-After opening the app and going to some page, there is no actual HTML loaded from the server.
-The React app just replaces a component.
+In React after opening the app and going to some page, there is no actual HTML loaded from the server.
+React app just replaces a component that acts as a page, including any child components.
 But you'd like to have the URL reflect this, and allow user to use browser history (back/forward).
 A router takes care of these things. (package react-router)

 In this case, the root of your app is not the Application React component.